Senior Voting Guide: Strategies To Help Older Adults Vote In Each State

 Holly Ellison

-Voting is a fundamental right, yet some older adults face unique challenges, such as inaccessible or non-handicap-friendly voting facilities or a lack of reliable, affordable, and accessible transportation.
+Voting is a fundamental right, yet some older adults face unique challenges, such as inaccessible or non-handicap-friendly voting facilities.
+Others may struggle with a lack of reliable, affordable, and accessible transportation.
 Luckily, several groups and resources are working hard to make voting easier for seniors.

 If you or a senior under your care have concerns about getting to the polls this November, you're in the right place.
 Today, we'll discuss the various obstacles seniors encounter and explore solutions to make voting more accessible.
 We'll also include a guide to each state's voting and voter registration requirements.